A Desktop Method for Establishing Environmental Flows in Alberta Rivers and Streams

 The Surface Water Working Group of the Cumulative Environmental Management Association (CEMA) led a comprehensive multi-year effort to determine environmental flows and subsequently recommend a water management framework for the lower Athabasca River.

-For a series of technical reports as well as the Phase II Framework Committee's final water management framework recommendation report, visit the Cumulative Environmental Management Association (CEMA) website at:
+For a series of technical reports as well as the Phase II Framework Committee's final water management framework recommendation report, visit CEMA.

-NOTE: Accessing the reports requires registration with the CEMA datasets library:
+Note: Accessing the reports requires registration with the CEMA Library.

 The Highwood River Instream Flow Needs Study was the first of its kind carried out in Alberta to: